fefe982/DeMangleVC/mangling_schema.md

 A `TemplateName` (represents *template-id* in C++) can appear in `BaseName` or `ClassNamespaceName`.
 It has the form `'?$' BaseName TplArgList`.

-`TplArgList` is possible empty list of `TplArg`, terminated with `@`. `TplArg` represent a template argument, or empty template paramter expansion pack, or separator between consecutive template paramter expansion pack.
+`TplArgList` is a (possible empty) list of `TplArg`, terminated with `@`. `TplArg` represent a template argument, or empty template parameter expansion pack, or separator between consecutive template parameter expansion pack.

 There is separate string and type back reference count inside each `TemplateName`.
 The whole `TemplateName` would be counted as one string in the outer `Declaration` or `TemplateName`.

 ### `TplArg`

 For type template argument, `Type` is used.
-Top level array or function can only appear here.
+Top-level array or function can only appear int `TplArg`.

-For template template argument, `Type` is used.
-The *template-name* is treated as having the type of the template.
-It is cannot be distinguished with a type template argument in the mangled name.
+For template template argument, `Type` is also used.
+The *template-name* is treated as having the type of the instantiated template.
+It cannot be distinguished with a type template argument in the mangled name.

-For non-type template argument, all integral type or pointer to data member arguments are represented with a `IntConst`, prefixed by `?0` (`IntTplArg`).
-The type information is lost in the mangled name.
+For non-type template argument, arguments of integral type, `nullptr_t` or pointer to data member are represented with a `IntConst`, prefixed by `?0`, forming an `IntTplArg`.
+The type information is lost in the mangled string.

-Other pointer or reference type non-type template parameter, `PointerTplArg` is used, which consist of `'?1' Declaration`, which is the full declaration of the entity referred to prefixed by `?1`.
+Other pointer or reference type non-type template parameter, `PointerTplArg` is used, which consist of `'?1' Declaration`.
+It is the full declaration of the entity referred to prefixed by `?1`.
 Pointer and reference are represented in the same way.

-If there is an template paramter expansion pack, and no template argument for it, `$$V` is inserted in the place of template parameter expansion pack for type / template template parameter, and `$S` for non-type template paramter.
+If there is a template parameter pack, and no template argument for it, `$$V` is inserted in the place of template parameter pack for type / template template parameter, and `$S` for non-type template parameter.

-If there are two consecutive template paramter expansion packs in the template, a `$$Z` is always inserted between them.
+If there are two consecutive template parameter packs in the template, a `$$Z` is always inserted between them.